cisco/elsy/docs/configuringlcrepo.md

 * `docker_compose`: basename or fully qualified path to the docker-compose binary.
 This will override the `LC_DOCKER_COMPOSE` environment variable to enable you to use a custom docker-compose version for your repo.
-* `template`: [lc template](docs/templates.md) to use for the project.
+* `template`: [elsy template](./templates.md) to use for the project.
 * `docker_image_name`: name of docker image to build.
 * `docker_registry`: address of docker registry to publish to.
 * `docker_registries`: takes a yaml sequence containing multiple registries to publish to.
 Use either `docker_registry` or `docker_registries`, not both.

-Some configuration *per command* may also be specified as command line arguments.
+Some configuration options may also be specified as command line arguments.
 If a command line argument is present, it will take precedence and override any value in the configuration file.

 ## docker-compose.yml

-lc heavily relies on Docker Compose to figure out how it should build the repo.
+elsy heavily relies on Docker Compose to figure out how it should build the repo.
-If you are using a built-in lc template and do not need to make any modifications, then your `docker-compose.yml` can be as simple as:
+If you are using a built-in elsy template and do not need to make any modifications, then your `docker-compose.yml` can be as simple as:

 ```
-## default compose file created by lc.init
+## default compose file created by lc init
 noop:
    image: alpine
 ```